 Sunlight falls on the Earth’s atmosphere and most of it passes through, allowing us to see things on our planet.
 A small part of this light gets scattered in all directions by the gases and particles in the air (a phenomenon known as Rayleigh Scattering).
 Oxygen and Nitrogen and other tiny molecules in the air, closer to the size of blue light’s short wavelength, scatters blue more than other colors.
 And so during day time, vast majority of the sky appears blue to us.
 By the way, ultraviolet gets scattered even more than blue, but it falls outside the visible light spectrum for our human eye to pick up.

-But what about the red and orange at sunset, the black at night, the rainbow?
+But what about that lovely red and orange hue at sunset, the starry black night, and the rainbow?

 - the angle that sunlight falls at (based on earth’s rotation, revolution, and tilt)